Home Staging is Here to Stay

 The New Jersey native, who now lives in Morris Plains after growing up in Byram Township, credits both parents for her strong work ethic.
 “My sister and I grew up in a poor town but we didn’t know it as kids.
 My dad built his own tool and die business; he was my entrepreneurial inspiration.
 Ours was a sort of a rags to riches story but our parents kept us very grounded and we grew up unspoiled.”

-Ginsberg has found her niche in this increasingly popular field, which has already spawned two professional bodies: the American Society of Home Stagers and Redesigners (ASHSR) and the Real Estate Staging Association (RESA), the industry’s governing organization.
-Ginsberg is a member of both and has been trained and certified by Home Staging Resource, a RESA accredited home staging certification.
+Ginsberg has found her niche in this increasingly popular field, which has already spawned professional bodies like the Real Estate Staging Association (RESA), the industry’s governing organization.
+Ginsberg is a member of both and has been trained and certified by Home Staging Resource, a RESA Accredited home staging certification.

 Although Ginsberg’s company offers different types of home staging, from older homes to new construction, she loves to work with an empty space, a blank canvas so to speak.
 She’s been home staging for three and a half years now and gets a kick out of the results she achieves for her clients.
 “One house had been on the market for over five months.
 I suggested they change the lighting throughout and advised them on paint choices.
 It was under contract within a month.
 That’s very satisfying,” she says.